-An Optical Coherence Tomography (OCT) test may sound like a mouthful, but the procedure itself is a little more straightforward.
-An OCT is a non-invasive test that allows your optometrist to take cross-section pictures of your retina using light waves
+An Optical Coherence Tomography (OCT) test may sound like a mouthful, but the process itself is more straightforward.
+An OCT is a non-invasive test that allows your optometrist to take detailed cross-section pictures of the back of your eye.

 An OCT employs a laser (with no radiation) to obtain high-resolution images of the layers of the eye’s retina and the optic nerve.
 Your eye doctor can use these colour-coded images to scan for irregularities in the optic nerve, and accurately measure the thickness of the retina.